AvaAvarai/PredictingCollatzStopTimes/README.md

 # Predicting Collatz Stop Times

-This repository holds the code and models for my research on predicting the Collatz stopping times with a Random Forest model.
+This repository contains the code for my research on predicting the Collatz stopping times with an ML Random Forest regression model.

 ![Stopping Times Prediction vs. Ground Truth](stopping_times_comparison_large.png)

+## License

+This project is available under the MIT License, see the License [File](./LICENSE) for full details.